port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 <TabItem value="pr-merge" label="PR Merge">

-One of the ways to track deployments is by monitoring when pull requests (PRs) are merged into a branch, typically the **main** or **production** branch.
-This is the recommended approach for tracking deployments and calculating lead time.
+One of the ways to track deployments is by monitoring when pull requests (PRs) are merged into a branch, typically the **main**/**master** branch.
+This is the **recommended** approach for tracking deployments and calculating lead time.

 The lead time for these merges is calculated as the difference between when the PR was created and when it was merged.